HSA Contribution Limits For 2016

 Your contributions to your HSA account are tax deductible, and you don’t have to pay tax on the interest or other money you earn on the money in your account.
 You can withdraw the money in your HSA to pay almost any kind of health-related expense, and you don’t have to pay any tax on these withdrawals.

-For calendar year 2015, if you have individual coverage, the maximum you may contribute to your HSA is $3,350.
-This is $50 more than in 2014.
-If you have family coverage, the maximum contribution in 2015 is $6,650—a $100 increase over 2014.
+For calendar year 2016, if you have individual coverage, the maximum you may contribute to your HSA is $3,350 (unchanged from 2015).
+If you have family coverage, the maximum contribution in 2016 is $6,750—a $100 increase over 2015.
 In addition, individuals who are 55 to 65 years old can make optional tax-free catch-up contributions to their HSA accounts of up to $1,000 each year.

 A key feature of an HSA-qualified health plan is that it must have a relatively high annual deductible (the amount you must pay out of your own pocket before your insurance kicks in).
-In 2015, the minimum annual deductible for a single person will be $1,300, and $2,600 for families.
-The maximum permissible annual deductible will be $6,450 for individuals and $12,900 for family coverage.
+In 2016, the minimum annual deductible for a single person is $1,300, and $2,600 for families (unchanged from 2015).
+The maximum permissible annual deductible will be $6,550 for individuals (an increase of $100 from 2015) and $13,100 for family coverage (an increase of $200 from 2015).
 (Revenue Procedure 2014-30.)